randysimpson/othello/random/README.md

-# Othello Server
+# Othello Random Client

-*NodeJS*
+*GoLang*

-Create a game server that can accept REST API calls to perform actions for the players.
-The server will send a webhook to signal when it is the next players turn.
-The goal is to allow containers to be setup to test the AI capabilities and record the game history and scores.
-From the past games statistics and charts can be examined to determine the best approaches.
+This AI client will just choose a random option from the list of available options on a game state received from the body of the REST API endpoint.
+This app was created to just introduce a random opponent that has no AI built in.

 # Installation